quum/rssreader/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-Then you have configure a reverse proxy to point to this app, for example in Apache:
+Then you configure a reverse proxy to point to this app, for example in Apache:

 ```
 <VirtualHost *:80>